 - Peppermint Oil (Is known for repelling rodents naturally)

 Bounce Sheets, Irish Spring, and Steel Wool … FAILED

-At this point, we decided to try what we had on hand or could easily access from the local store.
+At this point, we decided to try what we had on hand or could easily access it from the local store.
 If you had walked into our RV you would have laughed at the bounce sheets and Irish Spring Soap we had randomly scattered about.
 We also placed steel wool in open crevices and even added a few mouse traps just in case.

 The problem was that our deterrent options weren’t working and instead we were catching a mouse or two just about every day.
 It became so consistent that my first task every morning became checking the basement storage and lower cabinets in order to make sure we didn’t have a mouse trapped.